Content design for dating app investigation

 • Use red to showcase the case timeline to add a sense of seriousness, then grey for Match’s actions to create contrast

-Impact: The post was accepted as a collaboration post by The Guardian and Pulitzer Center.
-As of March 5, it has got over 24K engagements (14K likes, 152 comments and 8K shares).
+Impact: The post was accepted as a collaboration post by The Guardian and the Pulitzer Center.
+As of March 5, it has got over 24K engagements (14K likes, 152 comments, and 8K shares).

 Note: if you are in Canada, you might not be able to see the post on Instagram due to policy changes.